behzadhaki/preprocessed_dataset/README.md

 ### Tools

-  1. A python script is also available for unzipping the datasets locally
+  1. A python script is also available for unzipping the datasets locally.
+After cloning the repository, run this script to extract datasets locally

-    Found in ./extract_locally.py)
+    Found in ./extract_locally.py

   2. A set of python classes to create multiple subsets of the complete sets with specific requirements for each subset.